Published on January 23rd, 2018 | by The Perfume Expert

 Brown hair tends to go red as it fades because it again is revealing warm tones as the rich color washes out and so if we use a product with a blue/green base, it will counteract the unwanted red tones.

 Now, a good hair color specialist will be aware of this and adjust the hair color accordingly.
 Not only, can our color fade into unwanted tones, but some of us are in a way preconditioned to pull orange or red tones in our hair.

 Aveda color, for example, has pure color tones (such as green or blue) that can be added to your hair coloring service to account for this fading and your natural tendency to pull certain tones.

 I believe this to be the only salon-only hair color line to do this, which makes Aveda Color even more exceptional than I already thought!

 The Best Color Care Products For Your Exact Color And Hair Type

-I am a big fan of their Color Lustre Shampoo and Color Lustre Conditioner.
-For vanishing brassy and unwanted red tones check out the Shu Uemura Color Lustre Shades Reviving Balm in either Cool Blonde or Cool Brown!
+For vanishing brassy yellow tones check out the Shu Uemura Color Lustre Shades Reviving Balm Cool Blonde

 It is not only an super shampoo/conditioner in it’s own right, but it completely counteracts brassy tones, brightens your blonde and protects your color from fading!